dankuck/dankuck.github.io/_posts/2016-12-12-four-sciences.md

 <p>The Scientific Method has one single job.
 To destroy your dreams.
 But think of it like a friend who takes care of you when you're drunk.
 It's just being honest.</p>

 <p>If you ask for a real definition of Science, you get this one.
 Science is about eliminating false hypotheses.
-Narrowing down the remaining list until you can predict every move of the thing you're studying.</p>
+Narrowing down the remaining list until you're left with just one theory that predicts every move of the thing you're studying.</p>

-<p>When chemists wanted to know if carbon atoms had 5 or 6 or 7 or more electrons, they used this Science to <a href="https://www.quora.com/How-did-the-scientists-find-out-the-number-of-protons-in-an-atom">figure it out</a>.
+<p>When chemists wanted to know if carbon atoms had 5 or 6 or 7 electrons, they used this Science to <a href="https://www.quora.com/How-did-the-scientists-find-out-the-number-of-protons-in-an-atom">figure it out</a>.
 Some hypotheses were proposed.
 Those hypothese each predicted a measurement.
 When measurements were taken, the failing hypotheses were throw out.
 Right in the garbage with your dreams.</p>

 <p>What about dogs?
 Did Science prove they are mammals?
 Imagine one day a young hairy guy with a club walked out of his cave and looked at the animals around him.
 Some of them had scales and laid eggs.
 They were not like him.
 Some others had hair and their babies drank milk.
 Just like his babies.
 So he classified them in the same group as himself.</p>

 <p>Mammal is a classification.
 It describes having hair and giving milk to babies that were born already formed.
 But if it makes predictions it can be tested.
-Mammal species should share a lot of DNA.
+Species in the mammal class should share a lot of DNA.
 If <a href="https://www.quora.com/What-percentage-of-human-DNA-is-shared-with-other-things">they do</a>, then the Mammal hypothesis has survived another round of Science.</p>

 <p>Don't ask me why mitochondria are the powerhouse of the cell, but it's the same thing.
 Somebody said, "There are just so many things that could power the cell!" and then science came along and laid waste to it like a steam-roller over so many Brazilian pirate DVD's.</p>